smndev/nct-templates/README.md

 - [test](./test): hardhat regression test
 - [scripts](./scripts): hardhat deployment scripts

+Building, testing and deployed instructions are available in [BUILDING.md](./BUILDING.md).

 ## <a name="s1"></a> 1.
 What is NCT
 The Name Change Token (NCT) is the native token of Hashmasks.
 The NCT has only one purpose: it allows its holder to